BrightLab-ANVIL/PreProc_BRAIN/README.md

 5. x.PreProc_SEG-anat (tissue segmentation on anatomical dataset)
 6. x.PreProc_TissueReg (register functional and anatomical datasets)
 7. x.PreProc_Transform (transform anatomical to functional space, or vice versa)

+IMPORTANT: If you transform a mask (zeroes and ones) with x.PreProc_Transform, the mask in the new space will no longer be binary.
+It needs to be thresholded and binarized again.
+This is explained in [this issue](https://github.com/BrightLab-ANVIL/PreProc_BRAIN/issues/9)

 8. x.PreProc_MEANTS (output a mean time-series from the functional dataset, masked by some anatomy)